TheGittyPerson/conways-game-of-life/README.md

 Key commands:
 - `Space`: Pause/Unpause
 - `C`: Hide/Unhide control panel
-- `R`: Reset grid (also resizes grid with more/fewwer pixels if window resized)
+- `R`: Reset grid (also resizes grid with more/fewer pixels if the window was resized)
 - `Q`: Quit

 You can adjust initial settings in `settings.py`.